 Entrepreneur | Co-Founder, Fast Company | Bestselling Author

-A graduate of Princeton University and the MIT Sloan School of Management, Bill Taylor lives in Wellesley, Massachusetts, with his wife and two daughters.
+Taylor is a graduate of Princeton University and the MIT Sloan School of Management.